Prioflux/sf-check-account-existence/README.md

-# Silverfin Bulk PDF Export
+# Silverfin Account Checker

-This utility script allows you to generate and download PDF exports in bulk from your Silverfin firm.
-It retrieves all companies and generates a specified PDF export for the most recent and previous fiscal year end periods.
+This utility script allows you to check for the existence of a specific account number across all companies in your Silverfin firm.
+It retrieves all companies, checks if they have the specified account number, and generates a CSV report with the results.

 ## Features

 - Retrieves all companies from Silverfin with pagination
 - Processes companies in batches to avoid overwhelming the API
-- Checks if a company has a specific account
+- Checks for the existence of a specific account number across all companies
+- Handles account pagination to ensure thorough checking
-- Generates the list of companies with a column that indicates if they have the account or not in a CSV file
+- Generates a CSV report with the results in Dutch

 ## Prerequisites

 - Node.js
 - pnpm
 - Access to Silverfin API with proper permissions
-- Export Style ID from Silverfin

 ## Setup